-As of December 31, 2021, we had a cash balance of \$7,855,000 and an accumulated deficit of \$75,411,000.
+As of March 31, 2022, we had a cash balance of \$3,804,000 and an accumulated deficit of \$79,161,000.
 Our business has not generated sufficient cash to fund our historical operations, and we will need additional cash and capital resources to support our planned operations and to execute our business plan.
-However, we believe that our existing cash and additional funding of \$2.5 million available under our working capital line of credit for up to \$6.0 million with Silicon Valley Bank, will be sufficient to meet our anticipated capital resources to fund planned operations for the next twelve months.
+However, we believe that our existing cash, together with \$2.5 million that currently remains available under our \$6.0 million working capital line of credit with Silicon Valley Bank ("SVB Line of Credit"), and \$4.0 million available under our new subordinated line of credit with the Lenders, will be sufficient to meet our anticipated capital resources to fund planned operations for the next twelve (12) months.
 See "Future Liquidity Needs" below.